Where to Stay in Seville First Time 2023 – Best Areas

 8. Nervion

-Next, there is the Nervion Plaza, a huge shopping center containing a range of stores and a 20-screen cinema, ideal for anyone wanting to catch a film or indulge in some retail therapy during their stay.
+You can find the Nervion Plaza, a huge shopping center containing a range of stores and a 20-screen cinema, ideal for anyone wanting to indulge in some retail therapy during their stay.

 Outside of these, there are attractions like the University Of Seville’s School Of Business, the El Prado, which is a gardened zone featuring the city’s major bus hub, as well as Estacion De Cadiz, the smaller of the city’s two major train stations, which also features a fresh produce market.